Diseases & Conditions > Lung Cancer

 While genetic mutations may play a role, we know that smoking is the number one cause of lung cancer—about 80 percent of lung cancers are thought to be the result of smoking, according to the American Lung Association.
 Cigarette smoke contains more than 4,000 different chemicals, 60 of which are proven carcinogens, and hundreds of others increase the cancer-causing power of carcinogens.

 The more you smoke and the longer you smoke, the greater your risk of lung cancer.
 But if you stop smoking, the risk decreases steadily each year as abnormal cells are replaced by normal ones.
 However, the risk never completely returns to the same risk as that of people who never smoked.
-Since smoking cessation efforts in the United States have been reasonably successful, lung cancer is now very often a disease of former smokers.
+Since smoking cessation efforts in the United States in the past few decades have been quite successful, lung cancer is now very often a disease of former smokers.

 Another leading cause of lung cancer is on-the-job exposure to carcinogens.
 Asbestos is perhaps the best-known industrial substance associated with lung cancer, but there are many cancer-causing substances that people may deal with at work.
 Others include uranium, arsenic and certain petroleum products.